TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 #### Environment and Ports

 The databases used by {{% tts %}} are configured in the `environment` section.
-In this guide, these are set to the CockroachDB and Redis instances that are mentioned above.
+In this guide, these are set to the PostgreSQL and Redis instances that are mentioned above.

 {{< note >}} If using managed databases, the `environment` ports need to be changed to the ports of the managed databases. {{</ note >}}